executors/executors/explanatory.md

 Typical examples of an execution agent are a CPU thread or GPU execution unit.

-An **execution function** is a member function or free function which executes a callable function with a particular set of semantics derived from it's properties.
+An **execution function** is function which executes a callable function with a particular set of semantics derived from it's properties.

 Examples of execution functions will be described in further detail later in the paper.